 B. Other Reasons Why the 10-Year Contractor Statute of Repose Should Not Protect Developers from Maryland Condominium and HOA Construction Defect Claims.

-While the Milestone Court recognized that developers have ongoing obligations after construction, such as sales and disclosure duties.
-There are additional Post construction responsibilities that further distinguished developers from traditional contractors, whose role typically ends once construction is complete.
+The Milestone Court recognized that developers have ongoing obligations after construction, such as sales and disclosure duties.
+However, there are additional post-construction responsibilities of developers that further distinguished them from traditional contractors whose role typically ends once construction is complete.

 First, developers often retain long-term control over a condominium or HOA during the developer control period.
 By reason of the governing documents they draft and their ownership of unit or lots, developers can appoint their employees and representatives to the association’s board of directors, allowing them to control the management of an association – often for many years.
 See, Developer Transition for Maryland Condominiums and Declarant Transition for Maryland Homeowners Associations.